margyle/decaf/README.md

 # Decaf
 Decaf is the Mugsy JSON API.
-And at least for now, that stands for *Does Every Coffee Action and Function*.
+And at least for now, that stands for *Does Every Coffee Action, Friend*.

 Install(instructions in progress):
  - sudo pip3 install Flask